Mechanical Vibrations

 1. Map and articulate the fundamental concepts of mechanical vibrations and justify their application in a variety of engineering design contexts;

-2. Measure and analyse the salient vibration characteristics of vibratory systems such as structures, machines and vehicles;
+2. Measure, interpret, and evaluate the key vibration characteristics of structures, machines and vehicles using experimental and analytical techniques;

 3. Construct numerical models of vibratory systems such that they can be used to predict and enhance performance;